NotAShelf/notashelf.dev/apps/notashelf.dev/posts/openssh-custom-port.md

 ```

 And done, that is all for the ssh side of things.
 Next up, we need to configure
-out builder to use the correct host.
+Next up, we need to configure our builder to use the correct host.

 ## Nix Builder Configuration